syncfusion-content/blazor-docs/blazor/dropdown-tree/style.md

 ## Customizing the appearance of pop-up element

-You can customize the appearance of the popup element within the Dropdown Tree component by targeting the CSS class `.e-list-item.e-item-focus`, which indicates the list item element when it is focused, and and allows you to apply any desired styles to the component.
+You can customize the appearance of the popup element within the Dropdown Tree component by targeting the CSS class `.e-ddt.e-popup`.

 ```cshtml
  .e-ddt.e-popup {